 Luckily, all the tour companies in Crystal River are strictly regulated, volunteers police the manatee sanctuaries when they're full, and visitors are always encouraged to practice passive observation.

 In fact, after experiencing it for myself, I would argue that it's better for the manatees when people visit them in tour groups.
 Because then at least they are educated about how to interact with the manatees and respect their habitat.
 (People who roll up to the springs in their own boats on Spring Break looking to have a good time and pet some manatees, on the other hand…)

 Plus, I'm a firm believer that once you have an experience like this, you automatically become somewhat of an advocate for the animals.

 And the good news is that the increase in manatee tourism hasn't hurt the manatees whatsoever.
-In fact, Florida counted a record number of manatees in 2014 — over 6,000 of them!
-Florida's manatees may also be taken off the endangered list soon and re-classified as “threatened.”
+In fact, Florida counted a record number of manatees in 2018 – over 8,800 of them!
+Florida's manatees also were taken off the endangered list in 2017 and re-classified as “threatened.”
 Which is definitely good news.

 I loved my morning with the manatees, and am already plotting my return trip next winter!

 IF YOU GO